Studying NC’s Wetlands

 What have we learned by studying North Carolina’s wetlands?

 By collecting data in wetlands throughout North Carolina, and working with other partners who do the same, we have gained knowledge about the quality of our wetlands, who lives there, what water cycles they go through, and how connected they are to groundwater.
 We also learn about how successful we are at replacing wetlands that are lost (mitigation).
 Summaries of our research projects are on our Research and Data page.

 You don’t have to be a wetland scientist to collect important data!
 Many scientists around the world are using interested non-scientists to help collect data.
 Researchers use these valuable data to understand what is happening in much larger areas than they could sample themselves.
-Participating in a citizen science project is an exciting way to be involved in collecting data that scientists really use!
-Visit our Citizen Science page for a list of projects you can help with in North Carolina.
+Helping out in a participatory science project is an exciting way to be involved in collecting data that scientists really use!
+Visit our Participatory Science Opportunities page for a list of projects you can help with in North Carolina.

 “Citizen science is a form of open collaboration where members of the public participate in the scientific process to address real-world problems in ways that include identifying research questions, collecting and analyzing data, interpreting results, making new discoveries, developing technologies and applications, and solving complex problems.”
 Source: The Federal Community of Practice on Crowdsourcing and Citizen Science.